The Ultimate Client Intake Process

 The legal process is already stressful enough for clients.
 Secure file sharing and e-signature make it convenient for your clients to sign important documents.
 Implement features that make it easier for them for a better experience from start to finish.

-Certain practice management software, like Rocket Matter, offers client intake in their premier tier.
+Certain practice management software, like Rocket Matter, offer built-in Client Relationship Management.
 Instead of integrating tools, you can utilize the practice management software you’re already familiar with.

 Create the ultimate client intake process with Rocket Matter

 If you’re tired of losing billable hours to the client intake process and still not converting leads, Rocket Matter can help.
 Our built-in CRM includes